 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-Defined as “a temporary visa for young people who want to holiday and work in Australia for up to a year”, the Working Holiday visa Australia is a hugely popular choice for backpackers.
-Although the visa only lasts a year, it also allows you to apply for a second 12-month Working Holiday visa to use before you turn 31 if you’ve completed three months of specified regional work (usually farm work).
+Although the 417 visa only lasts a year, you can usually apply for a second 12-month Working Holiday visa to use before you turn 31 if you’ve completed three months of specified regional work (usually farm work).

 This blog post will outline the cost, age limit and conditions of the 417 visa as well as the alternative Work and Holiday 462 visa (for those not on the eligible country list) to help you determine whether you’re eligible.

 I’ll also explain why Australia is such a brilliant country for first-time travellers and the benefits of travelling and working in Australia!

 Working Holiday Visa Australia: Table of Contents

 To jump straight to a topic, click on the links below.

 - Working Holiday Visa Australia (417): Eligible Countries